Chronology

 Spring 1960

 Resigns from SUNY Oswego after accepting assistant professorship of art at Douglass College, Rutgers, State University of New Jersey.
 Teaches Art Structure and Design and Advanced Design beginning July 1.
 Shares an office with Geoffrey Hendricks.
+Robert Miller, a future dealer, serves as his teaching assistant.

 Moves into a house at 66 S. Adelaide Avenue, Highland Park, New Jersey, where he sets up his studio in the bedroom.
 Bolts a two-by-four to the ceiling, to which he attaches clip-on lights.
 Paintings are hung throughout the house.